Sajakhtar/google_cloud_functions/README.md

 Navigate to Project Settings > Service Accounts > Generate key>>

-Download the JSON file, store in the project root directory and add the file to .gitignore
+Download the JSON file, store in the project root directory and add the file to .gitignore.

+### Firebase SDK Python

+In Firebase, navigate to Firestore database.

+* Start a collection named `expenses`.
+* Add fields
+    * createdAt = timestamp, select today's date
+    * expense = number, value = 100

+We'll create a cloud function that when invoked, it will create a document with a random ID with the date and expense fields

+Add `firebase-admin` to the requirementst.txt file in the project root and the `expense` directory.
+Then run `pip install -r requirements.txt` at the project root level.

+Add `python-dotenv` to the `requirements.txt` in the `expenses` directory as well.

+### Locally test Function and Deploy

+In the expenses directory, run `functions-framework --target set_expense --debug`

+Deploy as before.

+### Scheduling